How to Master Phone Photography

 It's important to become acquainted with the different modes on your phone.

-*With Pro mode, you can control various aspects of your camera settings such as white balance, ISO, focus, contrast, and more.
+*With Pro mode, you can control various aspects of your camera settings, such as white balance, ISO, focus, contrast, and more.

 Learn how to apply the rule of thirds like your camera.

 **One of the easiest and best ways to improve your mobile photos is to turn on the camera’s gridlines.
+These lines can help you align your subjects and create a more balanced composition, leading to more visually appealing photos.

-Mira was”not” left outside in the snow …She did not want to come inside, she loved the snow and the cold.
+Mira was”not” left outside in the snow …She did not want to come inside; she loved the snow and the cold.

 Use HDR mode

-* Forget the flash.
+* Forget the Flash.

 * The use of natural light.